SEC v. Jarkesy: Impact

-ALJs are used by more than 30 administrative agencies, and the decision by the Fifth Circuit might impact how ALJs are used at these agencies if the decision stands.
-However, at the end of March 2022, the SEC only had seven pending administrative enforcement actions in front of its three ALJs.
+At the end of March 2022, the SEC only had seven pending administrative enforcement actions in front of its three ALJs.
 Legal experts believe Jarkesy is the first case that has held an administrative enforcement action brought to its ALJ must be tried by a jury.
-Others point out that this is the first case in eighty years where Congress failed to provide an intelligible principle to survive a non-delegation challenge.
+Since Jarkesy, at least three lawsuits have been filed claiming that the United States Department of Labor's administrative proceedings for enforcing anti-discrimination requirements for federal contractors are unconstitutional.